How to Choose Flower Supports

 Plants that benefit: Oriental and Asiatic lilies (shorter cultivars), gladiolus, bearded irises, Nicotiana alata, zinnias, Belamcanda chinensis, eryngium (sea holly), digitalis (foxglove), verbascum

-Bamboo Poles and Stem Ladder Plant Supports are for tall plants, such as delphiniums, hollyhocks, dinnerplate dahliaseven sunflowers.
+Bamboo Poles are ideal for tall plants, such as delphiniums, hollyhocks, dinnerplate dahlias—even sunflowers.
 In general, these tall plants support themselves — until you get a big storm.
 Once these have reached 4 feet or so, stake them with 5-foot bamboo poles and Re-Usable Plant Ties.
 If done carefully, the staking isn't noticeable, and the plants will stand up to summer storms.
-Use the Stem Ladder Plant Supports to cradle plants with heavy bloom spikes, such as delphiniums.

 Use bamboo poles for tall perennials and annuals (over 5 feet).
 You can also create a grow-through grid for tall plants, such as a clump of hollyhocks: Surround the clump with several bamboo poles.
 Then, use twine to create a grid by connecting the poles, criss-crossing and encircling the clump.
 The bamboo stakes can be used to provide reinforcement for prized blooms or add support wherever it's needed.